-BUDGET TASK: REGIONAL TRANSIT TECHNOLOGY (continued)
+BUDGET TASK: REGIONAL TRANSIT TECHNOLOGY (continued) DIRECTOR: Claire Grasty BUDGET MANAGER: Matt Miller

-- 1. Coordinate system installation, training and maintenance activities with transit operators and vendors for countywide ITS technologies, equipment, and services. - 2.
-Provide account management duties at VCTC's central point-of-sale office and conduct reconciliation of revenues for point-of-sales network, and reimbursement to the operators. - 3.
+- 2. Provide account management duties at VCTC's central point-of-sale office and conduct reconciliation of revenues for point-of-sales network, and reimbursement to the operators. - 3.
 Plan, coordinate, and deploy policy initiatives for a seamless and intuitive countywide fare structure and oversee compliance with Title VI fare equity activities. - 4.
 Oversee management and updates to RTPI and GTFS database.